zhuofusong/FaceAnalysisApp/README.md

 ### Fix mlkit vision bugs:

+- [ ] Write test cases to validate the correctness of the landmarks' position ( Currently it seems the landmarks, especially those around the eye area, do NOT have good accuracy, resulting in derived statistics, like canthal index, being wrong)
 - [ ] Auto mirror view and correct left/right mislabeling
 - [ ] Reduce app size